Introducing The Art of Lunch - a new feast for all the senses held on the last Sunday of each month

 Join us for a delicious three-course themed lunch, while you meet a new artist who will introduce their works displayed within our dining room.
 Then, relax and enjoy a unique musical performance by our featured musician.

-This month’s theme is ’New Orleans Music Hall’, and our featured artist is Peter Shoemark.
+This month’s theme is ’New Orleans’, and our featured artist is Peter Shoemark.

 Music will be provided by Jason Thornton who will take you on a stroll down Frenchman’s lane with sax and keyboards.

 The Avalon team will create a rich and spicy 3-course Cajun inspired menu, a perfect complement to this eclectic set.

 Vegetarian, Vegan and Gluten Free options available on request.
 Please notify us of dietary requirements at the time of booking.